monmon8/Thermostat/README.md

 # Thermostat - Progress so far:
-* So far, we implemented the 1st user story
+* So far, we implemented user stories 1-3

 # Thermostat: business logic